-When your dental care, we strive to provide you with the best treatment possible.
+When you need dental care, we strive to provide you with the best treatment possible.
 Our goal is to help ensure your optimal oral health while also making sure that you are completely comfortable.
 To achieve these goals, we utilize some of the latest technology that the dental field has to offer.
 At Advanced Dental Associates, one way we can help is with laser dentistry.

 A Brief History of Lasers in Dentistry

 The idea behind the laser came about from Albert Einstein.
 The first laser was then built in 1959.
 In 1963, the first medical grade laser came about.

 Lasers were also becoming a tool of interest to the dental field.
 The first dental lasers used ruby as a medium and could vaporize tooth enamel.
 Eventually, developments were made that led to the use of CO2 and Er:YAG lasers.
 The first dental laser system meant for clinical use was released in 1990.
 While they have yet to receive the ADA seal of approval, dental lasers have been cleared for use by the FDA.

 How Lasers Work